SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 - ==How does evolutionary design in software systems compare to traditional design methodologies?==

-- ==What are the limitations of using evolutionary algorithms for software systems design?==
+- What are the limitations of using evolutionary algorithms for software systems design?

 **4. Generative design in software Systems**

 - What are the effects of generative design on the software development lifecycle?

-- ==What are the most common generative design techniques applied to software systems?==
+- What are the most common generative design techniques applied to software systems?

 - Does generative design improve the quality and innovation of software systems?